Taskade

 Taskade may not be for everyone, but it’s definitely a great to-do app.

 I appreciate the app’s features, but I would have liked to see more focus on writing-related functionality.
-However, although the number of functions is relatively small, the app has high freedom, so I think it’s a pretty good app for those who use it well.
+However, although the number of functions is relatively small, the app has a high degree of freedom, so I think it’s a pretty good app for those who use it well.
 In fact, some people who review the app also consider it the best.
 As mentioned earlier, I also like that the cost-effectiveness is good.
+However, it is a bit disappointing that although updates are frequent because the basic functions are already somewhat complete, all the updated functions are related to AI.
+Of course, this function can differentiate this app from other apps, but I still think it would be great if they added more basic app functions.
+On the other hand, like all task apps, there are many features that can be used by groups, but it is also an advantage that it is good for single use.

 Taskade Conclusion